vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/094/03_pari_yatkaviH.md

 As pointed out by Oldenberg inter alia, in c the transmitted mártāya is best emended to *márti yāya, since a four-syllable reading is called for.

 The dual focus on the cosmic and the ritual continues in c, where Soma exerts himself “among the gods” (that is, in his cosmic dimension) on behalf of glory for the mortal, presumably the priest or poet.
 The expression (yáśo) *mártyāya bhū́ṣan# may play off amṛ́tāya bhū́ṣan# (III.25.2, 34.2) “exerting oneself for the immortal (one).”
 The rt. noun cmpd puru-bhū́(-tama)- is otherwise used of the Aśvins (4x); I interpr. it to mean ‘appearing in many places’ (see comm. ad IV.44.4).
-The apparent loc. pl. occurrence here has been variously and only tentatively interpr.; see Geldner, Renou, Ober (II.229), Scar (362).
+The apparent loc. pl. occurrence here has been variously and only tentatively interpr.; see Geldner, Renou, Ober (II.229), Scarlatta (362).
 Given the context, in a participial clause headed by bhū́ṣan, I suggest that our purubhū́ṣu does not in fact belong to puru-bhū́- but rather to an otherwise unattested puru-*bhū́ṣ- -- hence *puru-bhū́ṣ-ṣu, with the geminate sibilant simplified to -ṣ-.
 Although a root noun to the secondary root √bhūṣ is not found elsewhere, it would not be difficult to generate in this context.